Atlantis

 Our meeting was an accident, as many happy meetings are.
 I was and still am an ardent explorer of museums wherever I go.
 There was a small one in the city of Tangiers, unfortunately it was open only by appointment.
 I made an appointment at the appointed time and day I appeared and was met by the princess, who was alone and took me around the small building and explained the exhibits.
 To my surprise, the museum contained an extraordinary collection of Neolithic oil lamps.
 You wouldn’t think that people of the late Stone Age would have had oil lamps, and yet they did, in a wide variety of styles and sizes.

 It was apparent that we both shared a passionate interest in the ancient world and its peoples.
 She invited me to her villa, which occupied a hilltop overlooking the city and the Bay of Tangiers.
 An old Berber squatted outside the entrance, one hand on a long and antique muzzle loading rifle.
-There was a statue of Crassus in the garden, or perhaps it was Pompey, but my recollection at this distance is that it was Crassus, the third in the triumvirate with Caesar that ruled Rome in the first century B.C.
-A long hall in the villa was hung with paintings by Watteau and Fragonard.
-It led to her study, which held a magnificent secretary style desk, having many small drawers, each decorated with a miniature painting.
-She said they were by Raphael, and I had no doubt that they were.
-A picture of her first husband graced the writing, a remarkably handsome man dressed in a uniform of the Royal Austrian Hussars.
+There was a statue of Crassus in the garden, or perhaps it was Pompey, but my recollection at this distance is no longer clear.
+A long hall in the villa had paintings by Watteau and Fragonard.
+It led to her study, which held a magnificent secretary desk, having many small drawers, each decorated with a miniature painting.
+She said they were by Raphael, and I have no doubt that they were.
+A picture of her first husband was atop the desk, a remarkably handsome man dressed in a uniform of the Royal Austrian Hussars.
 We had tea and talked of ancient Rome.
-Her title, she said, derived from a grant of nobility given to her family by the Emperor Maxinius, who was co-regent with Diocletian.
+Her title, she said, derived from a grant of nobility given to her family by the Emperor Maximian, who was co-regent with Diocletian.
 She had a palace on the edge of the Forum; one wall of it also a wall of the ancient Temple of Saturn.

 Perhaps because I was a quiet and eager listener, she shared with me her knowledge of how one could uncover the ancient world from the air and the ground, and most directly to our present story, the likely origins of the legend of Atlantis.